mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 I started writing instructions for the tasks I still owned, expecting to document just a handful of steps.

-When I enumerated everything I was still doing every release, I realized we had 25 distinct subtasks as part of every release:
+When I enumerated everything I was still doing every release, I realized we had 25 distinct tasks as part of every release:

 > ### Testing a release candidate
 >